 We recommend at least four times a year.
 The more “touches” the better.
-Postcards do this most economically.
+Postcards do this economically.

-Who do I target?
+Who do I mail to?

 There are acres of diamonds in your database, and we can help you find them.
 In short, they are your loyal donors.

 That’s our job.
 We know marketing, we know design, we know planned giving, and we know your prospects.
-We do it all: planning, content development, design, production – we’ll even drop the cards in the mail!
+We do it all: planning, content development, design, production – we’ll even drop the cards in the mail.

-- A huge return on investment.
+- Huge return on investment.

-- Are professionally designed by communications experts.
+- Are professionally written and designed by communications experts and checked by attorneys.